Things to do in San Diego

 Every season is beach season

-San Diego embodies the quintessential Southern California lifestyle in many ways, with a relaxed, low-key vibe not typically found in cities of its size.
+San Diego embodies the Southern California lifestyle in many ways, with a relaxed, low-key vibe that's unique among major American cities.
 Here you’ll find miles of sandy beaches and imposing headlands, fantastic restaurants and lively bars, and the oldest Spanish settlement in modern-day California, now simply known as San Diego’s Old Town.
-Many of the things to do in San Diego are centered around sprawling Balboa Park, from the anthropology-focused Museum of Man to the globally celebrated San Diego Zoo.
+Many of the best things to do in San Diego are centered around sprawling Balboa Park, from the anthropology-focused Museum of Man to the globally celebrated San Diego Zoo.
+And for optimal exploring, San Diego tours include everything from trolley excursions to harbor cruises.

 Top 15 attractions in San Diego